mrabinowitz/LaMarzocco-Display/README.md

   - Shows remaining time in seconds (when ≤ 60 seconds)
   - Shows "READY" when at temperature
   - Shows "OFF" when machine is off/standby
-- **Progress Arcs**: Visual progress indicator that fills from 0% → 100% during warm-up
+- **Progress Arcs**: Visual countdown indicator that empties from 100% → 0% as time runs out, then fills to 100% when ready
 - **Smart Display Logic**:
   - Machine OFF/StandBy → "OFF", arc at 0%
   - Machine ON, no heating needed → "READY", arc at 100%
-  - Machine ON, heating up → Countdown timer with progress arc filling up
+  - Machine ON, heating up → Countdown timer with arc emptying as time runs out
 - **Timezone-aware**: Automatically converts GMT timestamps to local time

 ### 3. WiFi Management